ateliware/sos-rs-caronas/development-guide-readme.md

 ## Custom Admin Theme

 We included the Jazzmin Theme for customizing the Admin area in the requirements file.
-If you want to use this theme, you need to add it at the top of the INSTALLED_APPS variable, as shown below:

 ```
 INSTALLED_APPS = [